Ghillermo/CircuitPatchEditor/README.md

 # CircuitPatchEditor
-A real time web based patch editor for Novation Circuit running in ESP8266
+A virtual midi CC controller for Novation Circuit running in ESP8266.

-This is an experiment to make ESP8266 "talk" with Novation Circuit.
+The code can easily be adapted to other devices from a midi table using RegExp, let me know if you have any questions.

 Right now, the program allows you to edit all synth parameters in real time, even if they are normally hidden from the UI.